-- By that acquisition, by amortization or any other facts, the acquirer should retain at least 75% of the share capital of the company; - ii.
-The real estate asset value of the company is, directly or indirectly, composed by more than 50% of real estate assets located in Portugal, considering the balance sheet of the immovable properties at stake or, iii.
+- By that acquisition, by amortization or any other facts, the acquirer should retain at least 75% of the share capital of the company; - The real estate asset value of the company is, directly or indirectly, composed by more than 50% of real estate assets located in Portugal, considering the balance sheet of the immovable properties at stake or, if higher, the property tax value of these properties;

+iii.
 The immovable properties are not directly allocated to a commercial, industrial, or agricultural activity, excluding the activity of purchase and sale of real estate assets.